toniramo/tic-tac-toe/documentation/implementation_document.md

 ## Possible flaws and ideas for improvements
 - It is worth considering further optimization of maximum search depths based on observations done in [performance testing](https://github.com/toniramo/tic-tac-toe/blob/main/documentation/testing_document.md#results).
 - There is potential to improve move choosing algorithm further, e.g. by utilizing iterative deepening and/or changing the order of nodes to increase likelyhood of finding the most valuable node early on - for instance starting from moves closest to the latest moves.
+- Used heuristics may simplify the game, at least 'like iterate through only those tiles that are adjacent ot reserved tiles'.
+This could be revised and changed to something more complex since it is possible that sometimes the most optimal move is found elsewhere.
+Of course, abandoning this rule as it is now may require increasing the the performance of the algortihm in some other means to compensate the change.
 - Take into account human element in game: it is possible that opponent does not notice already achieved victory (e.g. | |X|X|X|X| |).
 In such case AI may just ''give up'' i.e. choose last of the observed moves since all are equally bad based on algorithm.
 - UI may show transparent mark in AI vs. AI game even after first and only user made move is made.